gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## isOutOfBound

-Test whether an array contains a particular index
+Test whether a `ReadonlyArray` contains a particular index

 **Signature**